Izzywa/OnBeat/README.md

 <summary><i>react-markdown</i></summary>
 <hr></hr>

-- Notes in this application is formatted from plaintext into markdwon using [react-markdown](https://www.npmjs.com/package/react-markdown/v/8.0.6).
+- Notes in this application is formatted from plaintext into markdown using [react-markdown](https://www.npmjs.com/package/react-markdown/v/8.0.6).
 - Although inspired from the `wiki` project, it differs in that this application renders the text client-side without having to make a request to the server.
 This allows the markdown component to be rendered even while the user is writing the note.

 ![Markdown Example](README_images/markdownExample.gif)